Admission, Costs, and Financial Aid

 If, after careful research, a student decides that Denison is their first-choice college, the student is encouraged to apply through one of our two early decision rounds.
 Early decision applicants must sign and submit a binding early decision agreement form.

 The deadline for Early Decision 1 is November 15, and the deadline for Early Decision 2 is January 15.
-Students are notified on a rolling basis once the Office of Admission has received all required application materials.
+Students applying in an early decision round are notified on a rolling basis beginning after the application deadline and once the Office of Admission has received all required application materials.
 Admitted students must accept the offer of admission and pay a nonrefundable enrollment deposit by the deadline in their admission letter to confirm their place in the entering first-year class.

 All offers of admission are conditional based on Denison's Conditions of Admission.